-In \fig~\ref{fig:lab-struc-rules} is a selection of structural rules that are typically admissible in labeled sequent systems with geometric rules.
-The weakening rules $\wkl$ and $\wkr$ add additional formulae to the antecedent and consquent of a labeled sequent, the contraction rules $\ctrl$ and $\ctrr$ remove additional copies of formulae, and the substitution rule $\lsub$ replaces a label $u$ with a label $w$ in a labeled sequent.
-Also, the $\cut$ rule is usually admissible and the $\lift$ rule is admissible in intuitionistic systems.
-Such admissibility results tend to hold generally for labeled sequent systems, along with all logical rules being invertible~\cite{DycNeg12,Hei05,LyoBer19,Sim94}.
+\fig~\ref{fig:lab-struc-rules} gives a selection of structural rules that are typically admissible in labeled sequent systems with geometric rules.
+The weakening rule $\wk$ adds additional labeled formulae to the consequent of a labeled sequent, the contraction rule $\ctr$ removes additional copies of labeled formulae, the substitution rule $\lsub$ replaces a label $u$ by a label $w$ in a labeled sequent, and the $\cut$ rule encodes the transitivity of implication.
+The admissibility of these rules tends to hold generally for labeled sequent systems, along with all logical rules being invertible~\cite{DycNeg12,Hei05,LyoBer19,Sim94}.
 Beyond admissibility and invertibility properties, labeled systems allow for easy counter-model extraction due to the incorporation of semantic notions into the syntax of sequents, though termination of proof-search is not easily achieved as labeled sequents contain a large amount of structure.

 Last, we note that although $\cut$ is usually admissible in labeled sequent systems, it is often the case that a \emph{strict} form of the subformula property fails to hold.
-In other words, in the labeled setting cut-admissibility does not typically imply that every formula occurring within a cut-free derivation is a subformula of the conclusion.
 This phenomenon arises due to the incorporation of geometric rules which may delete relational atoms from the premise when inferring the conclusion.
-Nevertheless, it is usually the case that labeled sequent systems possess a \emph{weak} version of the subformula property, i.e. it can be shown that every \emph{labeled formula} occurring in a derivation is a subformula of some labeled formula in the conclusion~\cite{Neg05,Vig00}.
+Nevertheless, it is usually the case that labeled sequent systems possess a \emph{weak} version of the subformula property, i.e., it can be shown that every \emph{labeled formula} occurring in a derivation is a subformula of some labeled formula in the conclusion~\cite{Vig00}.